ubaldot/dymoval/docs/source/model_validation_index/create_dataset.rst

    you are using an interactive ``matplotlib`` backend like ``qtagg``.
-   However, if you are not using an interactive backend, you can still trim your Dataset object by passing the arguments ``tin`` and ``tout`` to the constructor or by passing them to the :ref:`~dymoval.dataset.Dataset.trim` method.
+   However, if you are not using an interactive backend, you can still trim your Dataset object by passing the arguments ``tin`` and ``tout`` to the constructor or by passing them to the :py:meth:`~dymoval.dataset.Dataset.trim` method.

 It is worth mentioning that when dealing with measurement datasets, several